We have new online Mandarin courses launched!

-Same with Ab initio, Global issues is a hard topic but important.
+Same as Ab initio, Global issues is a hard topic but they frequently show up!.

 WHAT DO STUDENTS LEARN WHEN THEY Learn GCSE/iGCSE MANDARIN?

-GCSE and iGCSE (international GCSE) are middle school programme like IBMYP.
+GCSE and iGCSE (international GCSE) are middle school programme equivalent to IBMYP.
 Chinese (Mandarin) is a common option of Modern Language subject in these schools.

 iGCSE Chinese (Mandarin) topic list

-There are five areas to study: Everyday activities, Personal and social life, The world around us, The world of work, The international world. [souce]
+There are five areas to study: Everyday activities, Personal and social life, The world around us, The world of work, The international world. [source]

-I feel the logic is similar to a Confucianism proverb: 修身, 齐家, 治国, 平天下.
-Means to cultivate one's moral character --> to manage one's family --> then s/he can rule a country --> then s/he can pacify the world.
-Anyways, from ourselves to the world, iGCSE Chinese covers it all!
+I feel the logic is similar to the Confucianism proverb: 修身, 齐家, 治国, 平天下.
+Which means to cultivate one's moral character --> to manage one's family --> then s/he can rule a country --> then s/he can pacify the world.
+Anyway, from ourselves to the world, iGCSE Chinese covers it all!

 AP, SAT Chinese Exams

-AP is a course/exam that American high school students can take before university but the credits counted into university credits.
+AP is a course/exam that American high school students can take before university and the credits can be counted into university credits.

-SAT, SAT II and another exam ACT are like Gaokao in China, which is an crucial exam students take to get into universities they wish.
+SAT, SAT II and another exam called ACT are like Gaokao in China, which is a crucial exam students take to get into universities they prefer.

 Related: What is Gaokao

-However, AP Chinese exam is more widely taken (as I heard) than SAT II Chinese.
+However, the AP Chinese exam is more widely taken than SAT II Chinese.
 This is because not many universities require SAT Language grades in school applications.
-Also schools discourage Chinese people or 2nd generation to use SAT II Chinese grades to apply since it might be their home language.
-While AP Chinese is harder, students get good grades can use them to apply for universities.
+Although AP Chinese is difficult, students get good grades can still use them to apply for universities.

 Themes and Contexts in AP Chinese Language and Culture

 So, 6 themes.
 Each theme covers 6 topics.[source]
-I start liking it just because of the 6 and 6 (66 is a super lucky number in Chinese!)
+I've never learnt or taught AP but I like it because of the number of 6 (6 is a super lucky number in Chinese!)
 Moreover, Beauty and Aesthetics is one of the 6 themes!
 As a female teacher I think I can talk about a lot under this theme!